esch3/book-club/README.md

 Version 1.0

 # Tech/Framework used
-This project is coded in Python, using Flask microframework as web service, Postgresql on the back end, and Bootsrap on the front end.
+This project is coded in Python, using Flask microframework as web service, Postgresql via Heroku on the back end, and Bootsrap on the front end.

 # Installation
 This installation method is a demo on how to hit the ground running and serve external clients on port 80 for motivation.